 Unofficially declared “the ugliest animal in the world”, the blobfish is actually really interesting.
-They inhabit the deep waters off Australia, New Zealand and Tasmania, living at depths of 600 to 1200 meters (2000 – 4000 ft).
-At that depth, the pressure is tens of times bigger than at the surface and therefore gas bladders would be inefficient.
+They inhabit the deep waters of Australia, New Zealand, and Tasmania, living at depths of 600 to 1200 meters (2000 – 4000 ft).
+At that depth, the pressure is tens of times bigger than at the surface and therefore gas bladders, which fish normally use to swim, would be inefficient.

 Gas bladders are internal gas-filled organs that contribute to the ability of a fish to control its buoyancy, floating up or down with relative ease.
 The blobfish found an alternative to that: its flesh is basically a gelatinous mass with a density slightly less than water; this allows the fish to float above the seafloor without expending energy on swimming.
 He may be lazy, but he’s pretty efficient — and there’s a reason why he looks like that.